jyuhuan/NLPStudio/src/nlpstudio/resources/penntreebank/README.md

 	<img src="http://yuhuan.me/articles/img/ptb-explained/topicalization-move.png" width="600" />

 	**Figure 4**: Topicalization.

+	In the original PTB annotation, the co-index is connected to the word with a hyphen.

 #### Properties & Methods
 One thing to notice is that, unless said otherwise, when the property does not exist (e.g., when you want to see the `posTag` of an internal node), `null` is returned.
 An exception is avoided because catching exception is a headache, and we want the user client code to be simple.